I believe everybody prepares enough for health conditions to travel abroad.

 Check out insurance coverage for a car accident if you plan to drive in Japan.

 In fact, the number of car accidents caused by foreign visitors has been increasing. (*Especially, in Okinawa and Hokkaido.)

-Help Line For Travelers
+Helplines For International Travelers

 In case you get sick or injured, there are helplines for foreign travelers who don’t understand Japanese.